-\textbf{Graph-based Static Program Analysis.} Graphs have become the fundamental building blocks in the field of program analysis.
+Graphs have become the fundamental building blocks in the field of program analysis.
 In tasks such as program optimization and vulnerability discovery, the utilization of various types of graphs, including \AST, \CFG, and \PDG, is essential for achieving accurate and reliable results.
 Combining \AST, \CFG, and \PDG, Yamaguchi \etal~\cite{yamaguchi2014modeling} first introduce the concept of \CPG, which represents program source code as a property graph.
 Such a comprehensive view of code enables rigorous identification of vulnerabilities through graph traversals. \CPG has been shown to be effective in identifying buffer overflows, integer overflows, format string vulnerabilities, and memory disclosures~\cite{yamaguchi2014modeling}.
-Giesen \etal~\cite{giesen2022practical} apply the \CPG approach to smart contracts and propose HCC.
+Giesen \etal~\cite{giesen2022practical} apply the \CPG approach to smart contracts and propose hardening contract compiler (HCC).
 HCC models control-flows and data-flows of a given smart contract statically as a \CPG, which allows efficient detection and mitigation of integer overflow and reentrancy vulnerabilities.
+Pasqua \etal~\cite{pasqua2023enhancing} and Contro \etal~\cite{contro2021ethersolve} investigate the generation of precise and accurate static \CFG from \EVM bytecode using symbolic execution.
+Such approaches significantly enhance the accuracy of security analyses.
 Inspired by the previous studies, we propose the \EPG to model the dynamic contract execution details as a property graph.
 Compared to the static approaches, the \EPG captures runtime information exposed from the concrete executions and hence complements the contract security analysis, particularly in the online and postmortem scenarios.